Guidelines for Submitting Your Work

 We are currently accepting submissions for our

-SUMMER and FALL 2017 issues — and beyond.
+FALL and WINTER 2017 issues — and beyond.

 CURRENT NEEDS: Fiction, Poetry, Nonfiction, Art, Reviews, Interviews, Comic Art and Experimental work.